-125 new cherry trees are being planted in the Royal Parks this autumn, a gift from Japan as part of the Japan-UK Season of Culture 2019-20.
-Here are ten facts you might not know about the new arrivals.
+The different varieties of cherry trees around the Royal Parks are some the most popular sights in London each spring.
+These were added to in autumn 2019 when 25 new cherry trees were planted in the Royal Parks, a gift from Japan as part of the Japan-UK Season of Culture 2019-20.
+With spring 2022 set to feature some amazing displays of colour, here are ten facts you might not know about the spectacular trees.

 1. Not all cherry trees bear fruit

 Flowering cherry trees in the Avenue Gardens, The Regent's Park © elensham.com

 In fact many ornamental varieties have been bred to produce more flowers and, in some cases, don’t produce fruit at all.
 Most of the flowering cherry trees we see in UK parks and streets are valued for their flowers, with the cherries they produce small and bitter – not great for people but a good snack for the birds.

 Blossom in Greenwich Park, a popular spring viewing spot usually at its peak from late April to early May.
 Image: @shadz_ig on IG

 That’s right, the cherry blossoms (and leaves) of varieties we find in the UK are edible.
 In Japan they’re pickled and used as ingredients for sweets, baking and tea.
 Come springtime you’ll also find sakura-flavoured chocolate bars.
 Don’t eat cherry pips though, they’re toxic and can be dangerous in large amounts.

 3. Cherry trees are found around the world

 Cherry trees in Washington.
 3,000 were gifted to the city by the major of Tokyo in 1912